 As it happens, universally, speakers tend to leave the new information for later, stating first what is known.
 The old or given information is called 🇹🇴🇵🇮🇨 and the new or highlighted information is called 🇫🇴🇨🇺🇸.
 These distinctions establish the information status of a word or referent in the discourse.

-Cross-linguistically, information structure has been found to be remarkably universal.
+Cross-linguistically, information flow (structure) has been found to be remarkably universal.
 Its main points are somewhat intuitive:

 We find it easier to communicate by breaking our massages into individual pieces of information.

 A piece of information can be defined as an intonation unit containing a stress.
 A single clause must have at least one intonation unit, but a longer clause may have more than one intonation unit.

 Each piece of information we want to communicate, we tend to start with some old or given information and end with the new or the most important information.

 Linguists refer to old/ given information as 🇹🇴🇵🇮🇨 and to new/ important information as 🇫🇴🇨🇺🇸.